wp-plugins/alpine-photo-tile-for-instagram/readme.txt

 **I'm having trouble adding an Instagram user and I keep getting an error message.
 Can you help?**

 There are a number of reasons that the plugin might be unable to retrieve your Instagram user information.
 The most common problems I have seen are due to the settings on the server that is hosting your WordPress website.
-To try and deal with these issues, I have created the [Instagram Tool (http://thealpinepress.com/instagram-tool/ "Instagram Tool ") to allow you to manually retrieve the information you need and to enter it into the plugin on the bottom of the Add Instagram User page.
+To try and deal with these issues, I have created the [Instagram Tool](http://thealpinepress.com/instagram-tool/ "Instagram Tool") to allow you to manually retrieve the information you need and to enter it into the plugin on the bottom of the Add Instagram User page.

 **I'm getting the message "Instagram feed was successfully retrieved, but no photos found".
 What does that mean?**